Download the Root CA Certificate

 The Certificate Wizard is displayed.

-8. Click Browse, and browse to the location of the downloaded certificate file, select it, then click Open.
+9. Select Browse, and browse to the location of the downloaded certificate file, select it, then select Open, then select Next.

 14. Refresh the browser tab that's connected to the device.

-You're prompted to enter your user name and password.
+You're prompted to enter the username and password.